Beginner's Guide to Spa & Hot Tub Care

 - Calcium Hardness: 150–250 ppm

-Keeping a log is a good idea to track your test results and make notes on adjustments.
+Keeping a water test log is a good idea to track your test results and make notes on adjustments.
 In many cases, you'll start to notice patterns in water chemistry, especially with pH and sanitizer levels.

-Tap water is pretty good spa water in most areas.
+Tap water is good spa water in most areas.
 But in some areas (you know where you are), you may run into water quality issues.
 Soft or hard water, high alkalinity, pH imbalance, and high levels of chloramines, metals or minerals can all negatively impact water balance in your hot tub.
 Use a test kit to sample your tap water directly from the source or after a drain and refill.
 This will help you gauge the suitability of your tap water for use in the spa.
 Using a spa pre-filter removes metals, odors and the finest silt from your spa fill water.

 Clean the Spa Filter

 The spa filter is usually under the skimmer basket and can be accessed from the side of the spa, or it can be a small tank assembly that is opened up underneath the spa.
 You'll need to locate it first in order to clean or replace the filter during your spa and hot tub care routine.
 If it's underneath the spa, there should be a closable valve that helps prevent water from rushing out when you open the filter.
 Loosening a large nut or just turning the filter body counter clockwise is the usual method to access the filter cartridge.
 Some water spillage is inevitable when opening it up.
 But if done carefully, this will be very little.